 As a volunteer you are responsible for:

 When you update your service hours and contact information you are signing into your record within the Volgistics volunteer database.
 This database is used to track animal response team volunteer information throughout the state of Kansas.
 This database is used when requesting volunteers for deployment so your records must be current.
-Below are video tutorials and printed documentation on how to update your information.

 2. Email My Training Certificate